The Community Crime Commission is made up of a panel of 16 members, who are both experts and local community leaders.

 Richard Angell is a resident in Barkingside, Redbridge where he is active in his local community.

-He works as Campaigns Director for the HIV and sexual health charity Terrence Higgins Trust and trustee of the global LGBT right charity, the Kaleidescope Trust.
-He regularly appear as a Sky News as a pundit and across a number of media platforms.
-He has previously worked for an events company, a leading think thank and was the secretariat of the All-Party Parliamentary Group on combating Antisemitism.
+He works as Campaigns Director for the HIV and sexual health charity Terrence Higgins Trust and trustee of the global LGBT rights charity, the Kaleidoscope Trust.
+He regularly appears as a Sky News as a pundit and across a number of media platforms.
+He has previously worked for an events company, a leading think tank and was the secretariat of the All-Party Parliamentary Group on combating Antisemitism.

 Taiwo has worked in higher education and student led organisations in multiple capacities, as the Vice President, Campaign Manager, and as an advocate for the rights of ethnic minorities on local and national developments.
 He works part time for an international NGO and holds a BSc in Biomedical science and is the Chief of Staff at the Youth Vote UK.

 Taiwo wanted to join the Community Crime Commission because he wants to make a difference, this is an amazing opportunity to make real tangible change, locally and regionally.
 This work will have a wide-ranging impact on his local community, his borough, his community as well as the youth.

 Mark retired as an International tax specialist to devote what is left of his life to helping the police and council reduce crime.
 He has been involved in Redbridge Neighbourhood Watch for close to 25 years, currently as Chairman, also Chairman of London Community Watch (same deal, wider remit).

 Clare is a local resident that was born and grew up in Ilford.
 She is a member of the Loxford and Clements wood Resident Association and Friends of Loxford Community group that is based in Loxford Park.
 She is also a member of the Loxford Ward Panel.
 In her professional life, she is an HR, Education and Training Manager, a mum of three and grandmother of one.